renzol2/digital-garden/pages/circuit-satisfiability.md

 However, to test _all_ inputs for a given circuit (and therefore solve `CircuitSAT`), nobody knows how to solve it faster than brute-forcing all $2^n$ possible inputs.

-However, no one has formally proven that we _can't_ beat brute force, so there may be some clever, undiscovered algorithm.
+However, no one has formally proven that we _can't_ beat brute force, so there may be some clever, undiscovered [[algorithm]].